 Ringgit closes lower against US dollar

-KUALA LUMPUR: The ringgit closed lower against the US dollar but the underlying sentiment remained positive as mild speculative activity was noted.
+KUALA LUMPUR: The ringgit closed lower against the US dollar as the greenback continued its uptrend after growing optimism emerge over the likelihood of the US Senate passing the tax-reform bill.